wimmatthyssen/Azure-Bastion/README.md

   - **Switch-AzureBastion-Standard-SKU-to-Basic-SKU.ps1**

     More information about the script used to switch a bastion host from the Standard to the Basic SKU can be found on my blog: https://wmatthyssen.com/2022/10/05/azure-bastion-switch-standard-sku-to-basic-sku-with-azure-powershell/

+  - ** Connect-RDP-Azure-Windows-VM-using-native-client-via-Azure-Bastion.ps1**

+    More information about the script used to connect to an Azure Windows VM using a native client on your local computer through Azure Bastion can be found on my blog: https://wmatthyssen.com/2023/02/27/connecting-to-an-azure-windows-vm-using-an-azure-powershell-script-and-native-client-via-azure-bastion/